Skip to main content

 If the action is implemented by an applicant who has affiliated entities, they need to comply as well with the same exclusion criteria as the lead applicant.

-1. the name of the applicant concerned;
+1. the name of the person or entity concerned

-2. the exclusion situation;
+2. the exclusion situation

-3. the duration of the exclusion and/or the amount of the financial penalty.
+3. the duration of the exclusion and/or the amount of the financial penalty

-In accordance with Articles 135(4) and 138FR, financial penalties may be imposed on a recipient of EU funds with whom a contract or an agreement has been entered into and who has shown significant deficiencies in complying with main obligations in the implementation of a contract or an agreement financed by the EU.
+In accordance with Articles 137(4) and 140 FR, financial penalties may be imposed on a recipient of EU funds with whom a legal commitment has been entered into and who is in an exclusion situation as referred to in Article 138(1), points (c) to (i).

 Furthermore, the Commission considers that for the implementation of Actions covered by the Programme Guide, the following entities are or could be in a situation of conflict of interest and therefore are or could be ineligible to participate: